albeanski/automate-cloud-vpn/README.md

 ---
 ## Pre-requisites
 - Must have a basic understanding of Ansible, Docker, and Terraform
-- Docker must be installed on the host machine.
+- Docker engine and docker-compose must be installed on the host machine.
 - You must create or have access to an AWS account

 ---